-Government Publications for the humanities and social sciences are located within Koerner Library.
-Here you can find reference assistance for the Library's government publications collections.
-UBC does not use CODOC to classify government publications.
+Government Publications for the humanities and social sciences are located within Koerner Library or online via licensed or open access databases.
+For print materials, UBC does not use CODOC to classify government publications.
 The majority will be found by Library of Congress classification number.

 The bulk of the government publications collection is housed in Koerner Library; however, depending on the subject matter you will also find government publications at the other UBC Library branches including Woodward Library, David Lam Business Library, Education Library, and the Law Library.